Vatican Statement On Social Justice

 boxed desert mix

 We are a group of parish members who are deeply concerned about the crisis of our home, planet Earth, and committed to making a difference.
 We gather to learn more and take action in order to grow as responsible members of the Community of all Life.
 Creation in all its manifestations is a sacred trust we must honor and reverence.

 JUSTICE AND ADVOCACY

-Church of the Resurrection is a partner parish of the Archdiocesan Justice and Advocacy Council of Montgomery County.
+Church of the Resurrection is a partner parish of the Archdiocesan Justice and Advocacy (J & A) Council of Montgomery County.
 Parish representatives on the council work together to address local issues and advocate for public policy to help the “poor and vulnerable” who have limited access to the halls of power.
 Public testimonies, meetings with the county council and its members, issue forums, letter-writing and e-mail campaigns are among the justice-promoting activities of the council.